Morning Huddle: Chiefs 42, Patriots 27. Wait what?

 FOXBOROUGH, Mass. — Want to know what a stunning defeat sounds like?
 Squishing and squooshing.
 Team shower sandals shuffling across the carpet in an otherwise silent locker room.
 Squish.
 The sound of projections and prognostications, built up over months, being squashed by the reality of a 42-27 defeat for the Patriots on the night they raised their fifth championship banner.
 Squoosh.
 Welcome to the 2017 NFL season.

 As if the Chiefs were a mere afterthought, the frenzied crowd at Gillette Stadium seemed more focused on razzing Roger Goodell than anything else.
 Big mistake.
 Kansas City, which hadn't won here this century, racked up 537 yards of offense against a Patriots D that was largely discombobulated and toothless, especially after losing linebacker Dont’a Hightower to a knee injury in the second half.
 The unit was unable to contain wideout Tyreek Hill (133 yards receiving) and rookie running back Kareem Hunt (148 yards rushing, 98 receiving).
-Tim Rohan will have more on Hunt, who set the NFL record for yards from scrimmage in a debut.
-Jenny Vrentas, meanwhile, will have a piece on Alex Smith, who was maestro-like with 368 passing yards and four touchdowns.
+Tim Rohan has more on Hunt, who set the NFL record for yards from scrimmage (246) in a debut.
+Jenny Vrentas, meanwhile, has a piece on Alex Smith, who was maestro-like with 368 passing yards and four touchdowns.
 Andy Benoit analyzes what went wrong with Bill Belichick’s defense.

 Reality check: This doesn’t make Andy Reid’s team the favorite to win it all, though it does raise the Chiefs’ stature.
 (Remember what happened after Kansas City beat New England, 41-14, in 2014?
 Seattle does.)
 Mainly, last night proved that we know even less than we thought we did about the defending Super Bowl champs.
 And we’re just getting started.